pushpabrol/auth0-create-saml-connection/README.md

 CLIENT_SECRET=secret for client above

-# Thje IDs of clients in Auth0 that are to be enabled for this connection
+# The IDs of clients in Auth0 that are to be enabled for this connection
 ENABLED_CLIENT_IDs=comma separated list of client_ids that are enabled for this connection

 ```